 ECMA-262-3 in detail.
 Chapter 7.2.
 OOP: ECMAScript implementation.

-Read this article in: Russian.
+Read this article in: Russian, French.

 This is the second part of article about object-oriented programming in ECMAScript.
 In the first part we discussed the general theory and drew parallels with ECMAScript.
 Before reading of the current part, if it is necessary, I recommend reading the first part as in this article we will actively use the passed terminology.
-Interested persons can find the first part here: ECMA-262-3 in detail.
+You can find the first part here: ECMA-262-3 in detail.
 Chapter 7.1.
 OOP: The general theory.

 ECMAScript is an object-oriented programming language supporting delegating inheritance based on prototypes.